Data check: From Garfield Sobers to Jacques Kallis, a look at the greatest all-rounders in Tests

 Playing for World XI against Australia in 1972 at the Melbourne Cricket Ground, Sobers played what many regard as his finest innings.
 A second-innings 254 that made Bradman say: “Having seen all the players of the last 50 years, I believe that Sobers’ was the greatest exhibition of batting seen in Australia.
 I have seen nothing equal to it in this country.”

 As for his bowling, Sobers quite literally was an all-rounder all unto one.
-He could bowl seam up with the new ball and trouble the best batsmen with his in-swingers.
+He could bowl seam-up with the new ball and trouble the best batsmen with his in-swingers.
 He could bowl slow left-arm finger-spin when the pitch took turn.
 And to bamboozle lower-order players, he could bring out the meanest left-arm wrist-spin.
 A genius, if ever there was one.

 South African Jacques Kallis is the closest in many respects to Sobers, and without doubt, the most complete cricketer the modern game has seen, with a whopping 13,289 runs and 292 wickets in 166 matches.
 Bucketload of runs: check.
 Plenty of wickets: check.
 Longevity: check.

-Often called under-rated for where he features in the discussion of greatest cricketers, Kallis might have been guilty of flying under the radar for most of his career but to finish with 45 Test centuries (second only to Sachin Tendulkar) and 292 wickets is as good as an all-rounder can ever hope for.
+Often called underrated for where he features in the discussion of greatest cricketers, Kallis might have been guilty of flying under the radar for most of his career but to finish with 45 Test centuries (second only to Sachin Tendulkar) and 292 wickets is as good as an all-rounder can ever hope for.

 Ian Botham, not surprisingly, features in the list next.
 Not many can claim to have dominated an entire series (with bat and ball) so as to have it named after them.
 Botham did not have the runs of Sobers and Kallis or the wickets of Kapil, but he was a match-winner in both respects.